fusionpbx/fusionpbx-docs/source/getting_started/security.rst

 SSL / TLS
 ^^^^^^^^^^

 SSL and TLS are very necessary in today's internet applications from VOIP to Websites.
-There are expensive services you can purchase for SSL certificates and free options.
+There are expensive services you can purchase for SSL certificates, default self signed certificate and free options.
 We'll cover one of the free options.

 Let's Encrypt
 ==============

 Let's Encrypt is one of the most recent and widely used form of free SSL security.
-You can use Let's Encrypt with your FusionPBX install and WebRTC like Verto Communicator.
+You can use Let's Encrypt with your FusionPBX install and WebRTC like `Verto Communicator`_.

 More info on NGINX with Let's Encrypt https://www.nginx.com/blog/free-certificates-lets-encrypt-and-nginx